 Build Your Team

 A cross-functional approach to developing your waterfall is a good start.
 Having representation from pricing, sales, marketing, finance, engineering, information technology, and even your pricing consultant is valuable.
-Get individual stakeholders input and new perspectives on the problem.
+Get input and new perspectives on the problem from individual stakeholders.
 Someone from outside your function may be able to identify some of these on and off-invoice deductions that contribute to profit loss.

 Analyze the Data

-Analyzing data is usually a challenge not necessarily because the analysis is difficult, but actually collecting the data and understanding it can be difficult.
+Analyzing data is often a challenge, not necessarily because the analysis is difficult, but because actually collecting the data and understanding it can be.

 Assemble Your Waterfall

-This may be the simplest step, but the key is identifying every type of deduction in order to measure the effect of pricing and commercial policies on profits.
-Showing every type and size of deduction is key to communicating where profits are leaking and to understanding how you can plug the leaks.
+This may be the simplest step, but it is crucial to identify every type of deduction in order to measure the effect of pricing and commercial policies on profits.
+Showing every type and size of deduction is key to identifying where profits are leaking and understanding how you can plug the leaks.

 Making the Most of Your Price Waterfall

-Price waterfall analysis has proven itself useful to many businesses in a wide variety of industries.
-While simply analyzing the data is useful in understanding profitability, the real benefit of waterfalls come from how you use them to help transform pricing and better achieve your company goals.
+While simply analyzing data is useful for understanding pricing and profitability, the real benefit of waterfalls comes from how you use them to help transform pricing.

 Use your price waterfall to systematically review strategies and commercial polices to help your entire company achieve its goals.